ynknkr/youtube_trending_analytics/README.md

 ![Workflow](images/youtube_workflow.png)

 *Figure 1.
-Overall Workflow used in this project*
+Overall workflow used in this project*

 ## 4. SQL Pipeline